caleorourke/skim/index.md

 # Configuration

-<span class="lead">Who's your Daddy and what does he do?
+__Who's your Daddy and what does he do?

-The <samp>_config.yml</samp> is a [YAML](http://en.m.wikipedia.org/wiki/YAML) file for storing and propagating nearly all of the site's configuration.
+The `_config.yml` is a [YAML](http://en.m.wikipedia.org/wiki/YAML) file for storing and propagating nearly all of the site's configuration.
 Anything not handled by it gets handled behind the scenes by [metadata](http://help.github.com/articles/repository-metadata-on-github-pages).
 This means you can configure your entire site using just a single file.

 ## Project

-1. Open <samp>_config.yml</samp> using any text editor.
+1. Open `_config.yml` using any text editor.
 2. Find `Project`.
 3. Fill in each field with details about your project.